spatialos/gdk-for-unity/docs/content/set-up-new-project.md

-# Setting up a new project
+# Set up your project

 Follow the [Setup and installation guide]({{urlRoot}}/setup-and-installing) to make sure you have everything installed.